frctl/fractal-docs/docs/guide/core-concepts/context-data.md

 }
 ```

-Any data set within this context object will then be made available to that item's ~@TODOLINK @views', 'view template') }} as variables.
+Any data set within this context object will then be made available to that item's [view template](./view-templates.html) as variables.
 For example:

 ```js
 // users.config.json